HOW TO IMPROVE YOUR TENANT RETENTION IN 4 SIMPLE STEPS

 Tenants understand there is the possibility of rent hikes throughout their tenancy.
 However, most tenants, like the rest of us, work to a budget that includes their rent as one of their major expenses.
 Any major rent hikes that are far and above their current rate will no doubt throw their budget out.
 Keeping rent rises small will help keep your tenant’s budget in check and more affordable.
 Small, more regular rises are a lot easier to swallow than one lump sum.

 Keeping your rent slightly below market value will also work towards keeping tenants on for the long term.
 They can see there is added value in your property when compared with others on the market.

-This point ties in nicely with Point #1 in keeping open lines of communication between landlord and tenant, no matter what the enquiry.
+This point ties in nicely with Point #1 in keeping open lines of communication between landlord and tenant.
+No matter what the enquiry.
 This will help build a solid relationship built on trust and respect with your tenant, which will work well for you in the long run.

 Choosing the right property manager who works for you is one of the most important choices you can make.
 The right property manager can help select the most well-suited tenants and work as the intermediary between landlord and tenant.
 Finding the right property manager you can trust will work for you and your property is key in the whole process.

-Retaining good tenants will not only ensure your property is well maintained and cared for, but it will also save your hip pocket in the long term.
+Good tenant retention will not only ensure your property is well maintained and cared for, but it will also save your hip pocket in the long term.
 The costs involved with tenancy changeover including letting fees and lost rent when vacant all add up.
 Taking the extra time to nurture your existing tenants and putting in some tenant retention strategies in place will result in happy landlords, happy property managers and happy tenants.